johnmarion1126/beatbot/README.md

 # SPthebeatbot
 A discord bot that hosts beat battles.
+Built with javascript and node.